biyichen/energysaving/README.md

    </div>
    ```
 #### I used Navbar to create the responsive navigation headers for my application.
 It requires JavaScript plugin and require to use "<nav>" element or if using a more generic element such as a <div>, add a role="navigation" to every navbar to explicitly identify it as a landmark region for users of assistive technologies. (https://getbootstrap.com/)

+## Home Section
+#### Regardless of your website’s function (e-commerce, organizational, non-profit, etc.), the home page is like a storefront window.
+It is a peek inside of your website.
+And if it is not appealing or intriguing, then chances are it is the only thing your users will see because they will likely move on very quickly.